 Lesson components such as flashcards, posters, and activity pages are linked directly within the lessons, and there are options to view them on-screen or to download them.
 Aside from the activity pages that must be printed out, it's up to you whether to download or print any of the files.
 All course components, including the instructional videos, can also be purchased as physical products for those without online access or who want physical products for other reasons.
 Calico Spanish is so well designed as an online course that I would recommend the online option in most cases.
 Still, some families might find it more practical to buy pre-printed flashcards, posters, or activity books.

-A huge resource section on the Calico Spanish website has many of the lesson components grouped by type for easy access.
-For instance, you can find all of the music videos under one tab and all of the instructions for games under another tab.
+A huge resource section on the Calico Spanish website has many lesson components grouped by type for easy access.
+For instance, you can find all of the music videos under one tab and all the instructions for games under another tab.
 So if you have a child who loves to learn by watching the music videos, you can easily find all of the ones from past lessons in one place.
 This makes it easy to review using your child's favorite learning methods.

 Calico Spanish makes it easy for parents and teachers who do not know Spanish to help children learn the language.
 A class group or family can easily work together.
 In fact, I recommend group learning if possible since that will make the practice conversations and game playing even more fun for all.